 Ingredients per 1000g (1 kg) of meat

-- Mix meat, all ingredients and vinegar together.
+- Mix meat, all ingredients, vinegar and water together.

 - Keep in a refrigerator.